Chibougamau: History

 Expédition de Albert Peter Low (1861–1942), lac Chibougamau, 1892.

 The area has long been part of the Cree territory.
-It was in the early 17th century that French explorers and traders, including Charles Albanel in 1671, came to the Lake Chibougamau area.
+It was in the early 17th century that French explorers and traders, including Charles Albanel in 1671, came to the Chibougamau Lake area.
 However, no permanent European settlements were established at that time.

 Only in the late 19th century would the area attract the interest of mining prospectors.
 When gold was discovered in 1903, there were periods of intense exploration.
 The difficulty of access caused no lasting development to take place at the time.

+In 1918, the Hudson's Bay Company (HBC) established a storage depot on Chibougamau Lake to supply the Mistassinni trading post.
+Circa 1927, a fur trading post was added to the depot and it became an outpost of Mistassinni.
+Circa 1931, Chibougamau became a full post, but closed in 1941.

-Not until 1949 was copper first exploited, with the opening of a multi-metallic mine in the area, and a permanent community was established in 1952.
+In 1949, copper extraction began, with the opening of a multi-metallic mine in the area, and a permanent community was established in 1952.
 Chibougamau started out as a company town but soon afterward, in 1954, it was incorporated as a municipality.
+That same year, the HBC reopened their post, which was converted to a store in 1956.
 Many mines have exploited the area since.
 While still thought of as a mining town, Chibougamau is now also the centre of a large logging and sawmill industry.

 From 1962 to 1988, the Royal Canadian Air Force operated CFS Chibougamau, a radar station in Chibougamau that was part of the Pinetree Line.
 The complex has now been transformed into a golf complex and an office for a mining company.
+In 1984, the HBC store (operating as a Northern Store since 1964) permanently closed.

-Since December 2001, the mayor of Chibougamau has been also on the municipal council of Municipality of Baie-James.
+From December 2001 to 2012, the mayor of Chibougamau also sat on the municipal council of Municipality of Baie-James.

 The city is home to an annual "Folies frettes" festival ("Cold Follies") and a snowmobile rally.

 Geography

+Nearby is Lac Aux Dorés, which is fed by the Chibougamau River from the larger Chibougamau Lake after which the town was named.
+The neighbouring Cree village of Oujé-Bougoumou has the same name with a more traditional Cree spelling.